Claudette Colbert

-Claudette Colbert (koʊlˈbɛər/ kohl-BAIR, born Émilie "Lily" Claudette Chauchoin (ʃoʃwɛ̃/ show-shwan); September 13, 1903 – July 30, 1996) was an American actress.
-Colbert began her career in Broadway productions during the late 1920s and progressed to films with the advent of talking pictures.
-Initially contracted to Paramount Pictures, Colbert became one of the few major actresses of the period who worked freelance; that is to say, independently of the studio system.
-In 1999, the American Film Institute named Colbert the 12th-greatest female star of classic Hollywood cinema.
+Claudette Colbert (/koʊlˈbɛər/ kohl-BAIR, September 13, 1903 – July 30, 1996), also known as Lily Claudette Chauchoin (/ʃoʃwɛ̃/ show-shwan), was a French-American stage and film actress.
+She began her career in earnest on Broadway during the late 1920s and progressed to films with the advent of talking pictures.
+Initially associated with Paramount Pictures, Colbert had a string of successes as she gradually shifted to working as a freelance actress.